 Composers, pickers, and previewers

-You can use three different styles of card in your application: composers for creating and editing content, pickers for choosing existing content, and previewers for viewing existing content.
-The style of card you use determines how the BlackBerry 10 OS transitions between the application and the card, how peeking is handled, and determines the general task that a card performs.
+You can use three different styles of card in your app: composers for creating and editing content, pickers for choosing existing content, and previewers for viewing existing content.
+The style of card you use determines how the BlackBerry 10 OS transitions between the app and the card, how peeking is handled, and the general task that a card performs.
 Each card style has associated visual style guidelines.

 Peeking is the ability for a user to see under a card, by using a gesture.
 There are two ways in which a user can peek under the card: